casey/rust-workshop/exercises.md

 Go Forth
 --------

 Write a postfix notation arithmetic interpreter.
-It should take a string of numbers and arithmetic operations, and return the result of evaluating them as a postfix notation expression.
+It should take a string of space-separated numbers and arithmetic operators, and return the result of evaluating them as a postfix notation expression.

 For example: